davestephens/ansible-nas/docs/zfs/zfs_configuration.md

                 autoprune = yes
 ```

-The number of daily snapshots might seem high, but remember, if nothing has
+That might seem like a bunch of daily snapshots, but remember, if nothing has
 changed, a ZFS snapshot is basically free.

 Once we have an entry for the template, we assign it to the filesystem.